puffscoin/ethereumjs-vm/docs/index.md

 -   `error` **[Error][32]** an error that may have happened or `null`
 -   `results` **[Object][33]**
-    -   `results.amountSpent` **BN** the amount of ether used by this transaction as a `bignum`
+    -   `results.amountSpent` **BN** the amount of PUFFScoin used by this transaction as a `bignum`
     -   `results.gasUsed` **BN** the amount of gas as a `bignum` used by the transaction
     -   `results.gasRefund` **BN** the amount of gas as a `bignum` that was refunded during the transaction (i.e. `gasUsed = totalGasConsumed - gasRefund`)
 -   `vm` **[VM][35]** contains the results from running the code, if any, as described in `vm.runCode(params, cb)`

 ## vm.runTx

 Process a transaction.
 Run the vm.
-Transfers eth.
+Transfers puffs.
 Checks balances.

 ### Parameters